 We include the lag of the dependent variable, taking into account the persistence degree that is present in macroeconomic variables in general and in wages in particular.
-This also allows us to control the labour adjustment costs (Karanassou and Sala, 2013) and wage inertia or sluggishness (higher/lower wages normally lead to higher/lower subsequent wages, which means that current wages depend on past wages).
-Wage inertia is a well-recognised empirical 10 fact in labour economics (Blanchard and Katz, 1997; and Montuenga-Gómez and Ramos-Parreño, 2005).
+This also allows us to control the labor adjustment costs (Karanassou and Sala 2013) and wage inertia or sluggishness (higher/lower wages normally lead to higher/lower subsequent wages, which means that current wages depend on past wages).
+Wage inertia is a well-recognized empirical fact in labor economics (Blanchard and Katz 1997; and Montuenga-Gómez and Ramos-Parreño 2005).

-All the variables are expressed as ratios (labour share, globalisation, education, financial activity, general government activity, 'shareholder value orientation' and trade unions) or growth rates (technological progress and output growth).
+All the variables are expressed as ratios (labor share, globalization, education, financial activity, general government activity, 'shareholder value orientation' and trade unions) or growth rates (technological progress and output growth).
 This approach has two different advantages.
-Firstly, it allows us to use variables from different countries that are expressed in different currencies, avoiding the utilisation of exchange rates to convert them into the same currency.
+Firstly, it allows us to use variables from different countries that are expressed in different currencies, avoiding the utilization of exchange rates to convert them into the same currency.
 Secondly, it facilitates the interpretation of coefficients in terms of elasticities.

-Note that we are proposing to estimate an aggregate function for the labour share, following for example Stockhammer (2009), Kristal (2010), Peralta and Escalonilla (2011), Dünhaupt (2013a), Karanassou and Sala (2013) and Barradas and Lagoa (2017).
+Note that we are proposing to estimate an aggregate function for the labor share, following for example Stockhammer (2009), Kristal (2010), Peralta and Escalonilla (2011), Dünhaupt (2013a), Karanassou and Sala (2013) and Barradas and Lagoa (2017).
 This approach introduces some limitations into the analysis of our results.
-On the one hand, it prevents the assessment of the effects of financialisation on the wages of workers from different countries, sectors, industries and/or corporations (taking into account their dimension or ownership).
-On the other hand, it tends to despise the historical, social and economic circumstances responsible for the evolution of the labour share in each country, because a panel data econometric analysis estimates an average effect of several countries.
-Here we follow a macroeconomic perspective to assess the role of financialisation in the fall of the labour share in EU countries.
-Thus, if the four channels of financialisation are found to have a macroeconomic effect, we cannot determine whether it is due to the impact of some countries/sectors/industries/corporations or whether it is more generalised across all of them.
-If we do not find any macroeconomic effect, cannot exclude the possibility that they affect subset of we а countries/sectors/industries/corporations, which, however, is not enough to create a macroeconomic effect on the labour share.
+On the one hand, it prevents the assessment of the effects of financialization and neoliberalism on the wages of workers from different countries, sectors, industries and/or corporations (taking into account their dimension or ownership).
+On the other hand, it tends to despise the historical, social and economic circumstances responsible for the evolution of the labor share in each country, because a panel data econometric analysis estimates an average effect of several countries.
+Here we follow a macroeconomic perspective to assess the role of financialization and neoliberalism in the fall of the labor share in EU countries.
+Thus, if the four channels of financialization and neoliberalism are found to have a macroeconomic effect, we cannot determine whether it is due to the impact of some countries/sectors/industries/corporations or whether it is more generalized across all of them.
+If we do not find any macroeconomic effect, we cannot exclude the possibility that they affect a subset of countries/sectors/industries/corporations, which, however, is not enough to create a macroeconomic effect on the labor share.

-Accordingly, the lagged labour share, education, general government activity and trade unions are expected to influence the labour share positively, while technological progress, globalisation, financial activity and 'shareholder value orientation' are expected to exert a negative influence on the labour share.
-Output growth could have a positive or a negative influence on the labour share.
+Accordingly, the lagged labor share, education, general government activity and trade unions are expected to influence the labor share positively, while technological progress, globalization, financial activity and 'shareholder value orientation' are expected to exert a negative influence on the labor share.
+Output growth could have a positive or a negative influence on the labor share.
 Thus, the coefficients of these independent variables should have the following signs: